aredn/documentation/arednGettingStarted/installing_firmware.rst

 1. Configure your computer’s Ethernet network interface to use DHCP for obtaining an IP address from the node.

-2. After the node reboots, open a web browser and enter the following URL: ``http://localnode``
+2. After the node reboots, open a web browser and enter the following URL: ``http://localnode.local.mesh``  Some computers may have DNS search paths configured that require you to use the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ to resolve *localnode* to the mesh node's IP address.

 3. Navigate to the *Setup* page and configure the new “firstboot” node as described in the **Basic Radio Setup** section.